 There’s (Almost) No Bulky Clothing

-Those warmer days mean the weather can be pleasant enough you could ski in your yoga clothes.
-Heck, some people are even out there in bikini tops and jean shirts!
+Those warmer days mean the weather can be pleasant enough to ski in yoga clothes.
+Some people are even out there in bikini tops and jean shirts!
 No matter how you slice it, having fewer layers makes the sport feel less burdensome.

 It’s Two Seasons At Once